 In June 2016, the FASB issued ASU No. 2016-13, "Financial Instruments - Credit Losses (Topic 326): Measurement of Credit Losses on Financial Instruments," which amends the impairment model to utilize an expected loss methodology in place of the current incurred loss methodology, which will result in the more timely recognition of losses.
 For public entities, ASU 2016-13 is effective for annual periods beginning after December 15, 2019, including interim periods within those fiscal years.
-Early application will be permitted for all organizations for fiscal years, and interim periods within those fiscal years, beginning after December 15, 2018.
-The Company does not believe the adoption of this ASU will have a significant impact on the financial statements due to the nature of the Company's customers and the limited amount of write-offs in past years.
+The Company does not believe the adoption of this ASU, including the subsequently issued codification improvements update ("Codification Improvements to Topic 326, Financial Instruments-Credit Losses, Topic 815, Derivatives and Hedging, and Topic 825, Financial Instruments," ASU 2019-04) and the targeted transition relief update ("Financial Instruments-Credit Losses (Topic 326)," ASU 2019-05), will have a significant impact on the consolidated financial statements due to the nature of the Company's customers and the limited amount of write-offs in past years.